dkvz/dorade-noframework-blog/README.md

 * Isn't there something better than using margin-left and margin-right to make my float elements no stick too close to the text?
 * To gototop button should be on the main template.
 Just show it when required.
 * Add the unsupported browsers thingy.
-* I NEED THE MANIFEST PLUGIN and use that to load my fragments with their right hashes.
 * I need to test the infinite scrolling on a huge resolution.
 * The mobile menu has weird bottom margin issues.
   * Not really on Chrome.